sy22478/EasyVisa/README.md

 4. Push to the branch (`git push origin feature/new-feature`)
 5. Create a Pull Request

-## Future Enhancements

-- Integration with real-time visa processing systems
-- Development of a web-based prediction interface
-- Implementation of deep learning models
-- Addition of more comprehensive feature engineering
-- Multi-class classification for different visa types

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.